JohanRiv/peliculas_app/README.md

 ## Getting Started

-For use this project is necsessary import on the yaml the provider and http from pub.dev and create a account on The Movie DB for the API Key.
+For use this project is necessary import on the pubspec.yaml the provider and http from pub.dev and create a account on The Movie DB for the API Key.